dimitris-de/bdd-demo/README.md

 variables:
   AWS_REGION: us-east-1
-  #Add any other AWS, dbt etc variables you need
+  # Add any other AWS, dbt, etc., variables you need

 test_behave:
   image: python:3.9
   stage: test
   script:
-    - pip install -r requirements.txt #Alternatively, use an image with the dependencies installed
+    - pip install -r requirements.txt  # Alternatively, use an image with dependencies installed
     - behave
   only:
     - main